teodorstelian/Football-Simulator/README.md

 ## Features
 ### ✅ General Features:
-- Simulate games based on team skills, league standings, and competition rules.
+- Simulate games based on team skills, league standings, coefficients, and competition rules.
-- Supports simulation of **29 top European leagues**
+- Supports **all European leagues**, and for some countries, even **second divisions**.

 ### ⚽ League Features:
 - Simulate full **league seasons** for all supported leagues.